amritofficial88/Adaptive-Email-Threat-Scoring-Automated-Triage-System-P-Guard-/README.md

-# 🛡️ PhishGuard
+# P-Guard

-**PhishGuard** is a modular, automated phishing detection and alerting tool designed for SOC analysts, blue teamers, and cybersecurity professionals.
+**P-Guard** is a modular, automated phishing detection and alerting tool designed for SOC analysts, blue teamers, and cybersecurity professionals.
 It integrates with Gmail, enriches IOCs using VirusTotal and AbuseIPDB, scores threat levels, applies Gmail labels, and sends real-time alerts to Slack.

 ---

-## 🚀 Features
+## Features

 - ✅ Gmail API integration with OAuth2
 - ✅ IOC extraction (URLs, IPs, Domains) from emails